ipython/ipython/docs/source/install/kernel_install.rst

 ----------------------------------

-If you want to have multiple IPython kernels for different virtualenvs or conda environments, you will need to specify unique names for the kernelspecs:
+If you want to have multiple IPython kernels for different virtualenvs or conda environments, you will need to specify unique names for the kernelspecs.

+For example, using conda environments:

 .. sourcecode:: bash